mashachicken/anagrams/README.md

 mashaivy9@gmail.com

 ## Technologies Used
 This website has been created using Ruby.
-For more information, dependencies and versions refer to my package.json file

 ### License
 MIT license